Graph Neural Networks with convolutional ARMA filters: Experiments

 \subsection{Graph classification}

-In this task, the $i$-th datum is a graph represented by a pair $\{ \A_i, \X_i \}, i=1, \dots N$, where $\A_i \in \mathbb{R}^{M_i \times M_i}$ is an adjacency matrix with $M_i$ nodes, and $\X_i \in \mathbb{R}^{M_i \times F}$ describes the node features.
+In this task, the $i$-th datum is a graph represented by a pair $\{ \A_i, \X_i \}, i=1, \dots N$, where $\A_i \in \mathbb{R}^{M_i \times M_i}$ is an adjacency matrix with $M_i$ nodes, and $\X_i \in \mathbb{R}^{M_i \times F}$ are the node features.
 Each sample must be classified with a label $y_i$.
 We test the models on five different datasets.
 We use node degree, clustering coefficients, and node labels as additional node features.
 For each dataset we adopt a fixed network architecture GNN-GNN-GNN-AvgPool-FC\textsubscript{Softmax}, where AvgPool indicates a global average pooling layer.
-We compute the model performance over 10 runs, using $10\%$ of the data for testing and $10\%$ as validation data for early stopping.
-We report in Table~\ref{tab:gc_res} the average accuracy on the test set.
-For comparison, Tab.~\ref{tab:gc_res} also includes the results from GAT, GraphSAGE, and GIN.
-The GNN equipped with the proposed ARMA layer achieves the highest mean accuracy with respect to the polynomial filters (Cheby and GCN).
+We compute the model performance with nested 10-fold cross-validation repeated for 10 runs, using $10\%$ of the training set in each fold for early stopping.
+Tab.~\ref{tab:gc_res} reports the average accuracy and includes the results obtained also by using GAT, GraphSAGE, and GIN as convolutional layers.
+The GNN equipped with the proposed ARMA layer achieves the highest mean accuracy compared the polynomial filters (Chebyshev and GCN).
 Compared to CayleyNets, which are also based on a rational filter implementation, ARMA achieves not only a higher mean accuracy but also a lower standard deviation.
-These empirical results indicate that our implementation is robust and, thus, confirm the hypothesis discussed in Sec.~\ref{sec:arma} about the stability and convergence of the proposed ARMA layer.
+These empirical results indicate that our implementation is robust and confirm the transferability of the proposed ARMA layer, discussed in Sec.~\ref{sec:arma}.